benjamineruvieru/All-Projects-Compilation/2. Ledger Score Loan App/README.md

 # Ledger Score
-### A crypto loan app, that tracks currency prices in real time and offers crypto wallets
+### A crypto loan app, that tracks crypto currency prices in real time and offers crypto wallets

+> I was the app's sole full-stack developer.
+> An UI/UX designer designed the screens it.
 ## Features
+- Collect loans in crypto currencies
+- Track real time crypto currency prices
+- Send and Receive crypto currencies
+- Exchange crypto currencies

 ## Technologies Used
+- React Native
+- Firebase Auth | Firestore | Cloud Functions
+- Node Js
+- Binance Apis

 ## How To Install
+This app was built for a client and is not live yet, although already completed.

 <p float="left">
 <img src="IMG/ledgerscore.png" width="300" height="550">